angrybacon/doomsday-wiki/markdown/articles/2018/03/06/scg-worcester-report.md

-use this time to try to sleep a bit more but instead we screech along to Limp Bizkit songs and "What's New, Pussycat" as sung by Tom Jones and Engelbert Humperdinck and arrive at the venue feeling refreshed and ready for 9 grueling rounds of magic.
+use this time to try to sleep a bit more but instead we screech along to Limp Bizkit songs and "What's New, Pussycat" as sung by Tom Jones and Engelbert Humperdinck and arrive at the venue feeling refreshed and ready for 9 grueling rounds of Magic.
 I scribble out this decklist:

 ::decklist{path=2018/03/ddft.ubrg}